What’s the ideal blog length for ranking on Google in 2021?

 Conclusion: The ideal blog length on average is 2,416 words, but there’s more to it than that.

 While it does depend on the topic, it’s usually beneficial to write longer, more in-depth blog articles that answer your topic or question.
 I encourage people to take a deep look into the blog articles that are ranking well in their niche.
 Google wants people to find a complete answer for all of their questions and doesn’t want to make people double back and spread their search out over a variety of pages.
-When you’re taking your content into consideration, here’s the steps to take to find the perfect length
+When you’re taking your content into consideration, here are the steps to take to find the perfect length

 - Do keyword research first.